Wedding Planning 101

 HERE ARE ANSWERS TO MANY QUESTIONS THAT BRIDES HAVE RIGHT NOW:

 2. How long is this ban?
 We don’t know.
-We have to wait for Governor Murphy to start the four phases to re-open New Jersey.
-We have not started the plan yet.
+We have to wait for Governor Murphy to continue with the reopening.
+We’re waiting on information regarding indoor dining…and then hopefully weddings.
 We need to wait for him to give the green light.

 3. Can I still apply for a marriage license?
 Yes.
 Governor Murphy’s ban of gatherings never banned marriages or licenses from being issued.
 But some clerk’s offices were closed, causing much confusion for brides.
 To make this process easier, he signed an additional order on May 4 that now allows marriage licenses to be obtained via video-conferencing and also allows marriages to take place via video-conferencing, which will enable your officiant to be in a different location in New Jersey than you are.
 For more details, click HERE.